 Not too unlike this observation, I have come to learn over the years that utilizing free software is a self-selective process.
-When an individual is simply given free as in freedom technology without understanding why it has merit, they typically grow to resent it when it does not behave in a way that they expect it to.
-Or they become frustrated when finding that a particular tool or toy has failed to be made compatible with free software or hardware.
+When an individual is simply given liberated technology without understanding why it has merit, they typically grow to resent it when it does not behave in a way that they expect it to.
+Or they become frustrated when finding that a particular tool or toy has failed to be made compatible with free software or open hardware.